 Address: Bound by 5th Ave, Waverly Pl, W 4th St and Macdougal St

 Washington Square Park is prime for people-watching, protests and performance.
 The Park was a marsh near the Native American Sapokanikan village before colonial settlers turned up.
-Following the American Revolution, it evolved from a place of public executions and burials, through Military Parade Ground to a public park in 1827.
+Following the American Revolution, it evolved from a place of public executions and burials, through to a military parade ground.
+Eventually it became a public park in 1827.

-The Triumphal-style arch long associated with Washington Square Park came about in the 1890s, honoring President Washington at the centenary of his inauguration.
-The Manhattan park is also known as a venue for public protests including that of labour unions following the devastating Triangle Shirtwaist Factory fire of 1911.
+The Triumphal-style arch long associated with Washington Square Park came about in the 1890s.
+It was constructed to honour President Washington at the centenary of his inauguration.
+The Manhattan park is also known as a venue for public protests, including that of labour unions following the devastating Triangle Shirtwaist Factory fire of 1911.
 Subcultures such as The Beat Generation and Folkies hung out in the Square during the mid-20th century, furthering its reputation for performance and protest.

-While not the greenest of the parks on this list, Washington Square Park is a great spot to spend some time observing people and culture.
+While not the greenest of the parks on this list, Washington Square Park is a great spot for people watching.

 Madison Square Park